How to Cite a Painting

 Can I use a citation generator for a painting?

 Absolutely, but with a word of caution.
-A free citation generator can be a huge time-saver and help you get the basic format right.
+When learning how to cite a painting, a free citation generator can be a huge time-saver and help you get the basic format right.
 However, they are not foolproof.
 You are the final editor of your own work.
 Always double-check the generated citation against the rules of your required style to make sure every detail, like italics and punctuation, is correct.
 The machine helps, but the human person is responsible.

 How to cite a painting from a private collection?

-Does the format change for modern art or a sculpture?
+Does the format change for modern art, a sculpture, or other visual media?

 The basic format does not change, but the details might.
 For a piece of modern art, the medium might be more unusual (e.g., “Mixed media on board” or “Digital installation”).
 You simply state the medium as it is described.
-The same rule applies to a sculpture or other sculptures.
+The same rule applies to sculptures and other three-dimensional works.
 In an APA citation, you would change the bracketed description from [Painting] to [Sculpture] or [Installation].
+For other creative media, including songs and albums, see this guide on how to cite music.
 The core principles of artist, title, date, and location remain the same for any visual artwork.

-Learning how to cite a painting correctly is a skill that sharpens your academic honesty and your attention to detail.
+Learning how to cite a painting correctly sharpens your academic honesty and your attention to detail.
 It’s a way of participating in the ongoing conversation about art and ideas.
-But it’s also a technical task, and getting the commas and italics just right can be a pain.
-Don’t be afraid to consult guides and use tools to help you.
-For a general overview of academic citations, see this guide on citation, and for more on visual sources, explore this article on how to cite an image.
+For a general overview of academic citations, see this guide on citation.
+For citing other visual sources, explore this article on how to cite an image.
+For correct essay formatting, including how to set up your Works Cited or References page, that guide covers the full structure.
 Your effort honors the artist and strengthens your own work.

 Was this article helpful?